-The vision for the composition of Peninsula News was unique in a number of respects.
+The vision for the composition of Peninsula News and subsequently the other Central Coast Newspapers’ papers, was unique in a number of respects.

 With an emphasis on news rather than advertising, it would reverse the normal advertising ratio of 75 per cent.

-The initial quarter-fold (half-tabloid) presentation, the five-column format, the smaller than usual headline type size, all differentiate Peninsula News from other newspapers.
+The initial quarter-fold (half-tabloid) presentation, the five-column format, the smaller than usual headline type size, all differentiated Peninsula News from other newspapers.

 Unlike other suburban papers, this paper would rely on council stories as its major news source, rather than the police and courts.